sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Usage.md

 ## Main Menu
  * Log into the Sezzle Merchant Dashboard
-	- If you have multiple sites registered with Sezzle, you must have the applicable profile selected for the site you wish to edit.
+	- If you have multiple sites registered with Sezzle, you must have the applicable profile selected for the site you wish to edit within the Sezzle Merchant Dashboard .
  * Go to the website, and open any product page (sale item recommended).
  * Click the Sezzle Chrome Extension to begin.